 If you’re a plaintiff waiting for your case to make it through the courts of law and are on the hunt for the right legal funding company, consider Baker Street Funding.

-You can complete the legal funding application entirely online, and you’ll have access to talk to an expert 7 days a week.
+You can complete the legal funding application entirely online, and you’ll have access to talk to an expert fast.
 There are absolutely no hidden fees or markups when you get approved for lawsuit funding with Baker Street Funding.

 Our interest rates are capped and fixed, so you don’t have to worry about your loan accruing overtime.
 If you unexpectedly lose your case, you will not be charged any money, and you won’t have to pay it back.